Need some destination inspiration for a trip to Italy? You’ve come to the right place.

 5. Southern Italy: Best Things To Do In Southern Italy

-Southern Italy is a vast region that contains the provinces of Abruzzo, Apulia, Basilicata, Campania, Calabria, Molise and Sicily.
+I am besotted with Southern Italy.
+It’s a vast region that contains the provinces of Abruzzo, Puglia, Basilicata, Campania, Calabria, Molise and Sicily.

 Southern Italy has some absolutely magnificent offerings including beautiful stretches of dramatic coastline, picture perfect beaches, charming coastal islands, and myriad historic cities and towns.
 The best known regions are the gorgeous Amalfi Coast and the Cinque Terre.